Guyana records two new cases of COVID-19 - Guyana Chronicle

 “Residents of Region Seven, with the new cases in Venezuela, and the upsurge in your region, your vulnerability is increased.
 We are calling on the Toshaos and other authorities to ensure that residents do not cross borders, and that persons from those other countries are not entering your community.
 Community members must report any migrant entering your community and anyone who has signs and symptoms, and immediately bring this to the attention of the health authorities,” Dr. Boyle advised.

-As is evident, COVID-19 remains a serious issue, not just here in Guyana, but globally as well; and, according to global statistics, there are over 6.9 million cases of COVID-19, with over 400,000 deaths.
+As is evident, COVID-19 remains a serious issue, not just here in Guyana, but globally as well; and, according to global statistics, there are 7.1 million cases of COVID-19, with over 408,000 deaths.
 And, with no approved treatment or cure, there is no assurance that persons will survive after contracting the disease.
 In the absence of approved medications, governments and authorities across the world have employed a number of preventive measures to contain the spread of the disease.